pgroenbaek/dbtracks-site/README.md

 Make sure you have [Docker](https://www.docker.com/products/docker-desktop/) installed on your system.

-Install dependencies and run the site locally:
+To build and run the docker image locally:
 ```bash
 docker build -t dbtracks-site:latest .
 docker run -p 8080:8080 dbtracks-site:latest